 13. Deogarh Mahal, Rajasthan

-It is partly inhabited by the Rawat Nahar Singh household, this sun-colored fort in the Aravali hills, poised in between Jodhpur and Udaipur.
+It is partly inhabited by the Rawat Nahar Singh household, this sun-colored fort in the Aravali hills, poised between Jodhpur and Udaipur.
 The Mahal is an extraordinary work of architectural splendor, totaling graying battlements, domes, weapon enclosures, jharokhas, and massive entryways.

 Tariff: INR 8,531 per night